Crashr-io/contracts/doc/template.typ

   #pagebreak()
   == Marketplace Fee

-  The marketplace fee is a fee enforced by the protocol to support the maintenance and development of the marketplace.
-The fee is hardcoded in the contract and is always the first output in the transaction.
+ The marketplace fee, mandated by the protocol, is designed to fund the ongoing maintenance and development of the marketplace.
+This fee is predefined within the contract's code and is consistently positioned as the first output when fulfilling a listing.

   === JPG Store v3 Fee Calculation

-  In the #jpg_store v3 contract, the marketplace fee is calculated as 2% of the total payout amount.
-Since the protocol only supports NFT-ADA trades in the original contract, the fee calculation is straightforward.
+ Within the #jpg_store v3 contract, the marketplace fee is determined to be 2% of the overall payout sum.
+Given that the original contract was designed exclusively for NFT-ADA exchanges, the process for calculating this fee remains relatively simple.

   $ "Total Fee" = (sum_("i=1")^n P#sub[i]) * (2/100) $